-The Twenty has the same engine as the Scout Bobber but finally we get a pair of spoked wheels as standard.
-Another difference is the ape bars which supposedly improves the riding position.
+The Twenty has the same engine as the Scout Bobber but finally we get a pair of spoked wheels as standard which to me improves the front end no end.
+Another difference is the high bars which supposedly improves the riding position.

 The floating statement seat is a nod in the general direction of the Triumph Bobber while the 2″ of travel at the back end suspension is reportedly unyielding on anything other than a smooth road.

-All the above Indian Scout Bobbers look the part and have loads of extras for you to make your Bobber your own.
+All the above Indian Bobber motorcycles look the part and have loads of extras for you to make your Bobber style your own.
 Different bars, foot controls and pegs, various luggage options, wheels, seats and protection are all available.